+Our media volunteers are ordinary members of the public with lived experiences of mental health from all sorts of backgrounds.
 As a media volunteer, you might be on TV news speaking about employment, being interviewed for a weekend newspaper feature about experiences of depression, or featuring in a glossy magazine talking about how exercise can boost mental wellbeing.
 In some cases you can be interviewed anonymously, and we would never send your details to a journalist without permission – we take confidentiality very seriously.
 If you did agree to an interview, we’d support you both before and after the event.

 The Mental Health Act sets out when people with a mental health problem can be detained and treated in hospital against their will.
 It was written in 1983 and needs updating.
 An independent review of the Act has just been published, with the potential to make a huge difference to the way people in mental health crisis are treated in hospital.
 If you've been detained under the Mental Health Act, we need your stories to help us demonstrate the importance of change.
 We are particularly interested in hearing from black men aged 18-30.

 We’d like to speak to anyone who is living in Wales who: